valencik/mastersAPSC/documents/thesis/thesis.md

 ## Nuclide Graphs
 Almost any parameter can be used as a filter to produce an author network graph.
-The selector values present an interesting oppurtunity in this case.
+The selector values present an interesting opportunity in this case.
+We can filter the NSR data to only include entries that involved a particular nuclide.

 ## Implementation
 %- Citation